corvusdeinanis/cuddlyspaceship/content/Groups.md

 tags: ['sociology','psychology','social']
 ---

-# What are groups?
+# What Are Groups?

-# Types of groups
+# Types of Groups
 ```mermaid
 flowchart
 A-->B